Why Your Online Business Needs Magnetic Headlines

 Turn it around the other way and you have the benefit of expressly fulfilling the compelling promise you made with the headline, which ultimately helps to keep your content crisp and well-structured.

 Trying to fulfill a promise you haven’t made yet is tough, and often leads to a marginal headline.
 And a poorly-crafted headline allows good deeds to go unnoticed.

 “But that still doesn’t tell me how to write a great headline,” you’re saying.

 No worries.
-That’s what this Magnetic Headlines ebook is all about.
+That’s what the Mastering the Art of Copywriting course is all about.